chrisbra/vim-win32-installer/README.md

 ## Winget
-This repository also contains a github actions CI-step for uploading the binaries to the winget repository.
+This repository also contains a github actions CI-step for uploading the binaries to the winget repository using the `vim.vim.nightly` identifier.

 This means, the (unsigned) nightly builds will be automatically uploaded and submitted to the [winget repository](https://github.com/microsoft/winget-pkgs/).